Father of Japanese girl abducted in London in 1983 and taken to North Korea receives letter from Trump | The Japan Times

-KOBE - Akihiro Arimoto, the father of Keiko Arimoto, who was 23 when she was abducted to North Korea while studying English in London in 1983, said Sunday he has received a letter from U.S. President Donald Trump.
+KOBE - Akihiro Arimoto, whose daughter Keiko Arimoto was abducted to North Korea at the age of 23 while studying English in London in 1983, said Sunday he has received a letter from U.S. President Donald Trump.

 Arimoto, 90, had sent a letter to Trump ahead of his visit to Japan in May, during which the U.S. leader met with family members of abduction victims including Arimoto.